Working During Pregnancy: Staying Healthy and Managing Stress

 - Baby has decreased activity

 If you are required to travel overseas while you are pregnant, make sure you have proper immunizations.
 Also, talk with your doctor to find out how you can prevent becoming ill from the organisms found in food and water of foreign countries.
+Your doctor may advise against travel if you are having problems during your pregnancy.

 Designing a Pregnancy-Friendly Workplace